jyao1/openspdm/readme.md

 ### Run [OsTest](https://github.com/jyao1/openspdm/tree/master/OsTest)

    The OsTest output is at openspdm/Build/\<TARGET>_\<TOOLCHAIN>/\<ARCH>.
-   Open one command prompt at output dir to run SpdmResponderTest and another command prompt to run SpdmRequesterTest.
+   Open one command prompt at output dir to run `SpdmResponderTest` and another command prompt to run `SpdmRequesterTest`.

-### Generate pcap file for offline analysis

-   Use "SpdmResponderTest --pcap <pcap_file>" or "SpdmRequesterTest --pcap <pcap_file>" to generate pcap file.

-   [SpdmDump](https://github.com/jyao1/openspdm/blob/master/Doc/SpdmDump.md) tool can be used to parse the pcap file offline.
+   Please refer to [SpdmOsTest](https://github.com/jyao1/openspdm/blob/master/Doc/SpdmOsTest.md) for detail.

 ### Run [UnitTest](https://github.com/jyao1/openspdm/tree/master/UnitTest)

    The UnitTest output is at openspdm/Build/\<TARGET>_\<TOOLCHAIN>/\<ARCH>.
-   Open one command prompt at output dir to run TestSpdmRequester and TestSpdmResponder.
+   Open one command prompt at output dir to run `TestSpdmRequester > NUL` and `TestSpdmResponder > NUL`.

    You may see something like: